Plastic is a problem.

 – smart straws, disposable cutlery & cafe coffee cups

-– as of Jan 2020 no plastic bags to be in commercial circulation.
+– as of April 1st, 2020 no plastic bags will be in commercial circulation.
 The goal is to be “plastic-free by 2020.”

 A few starting steps can be: